-The accompanying consolidated financial statements of Pure Nickel Inc. and all the information contained in the financial statements are the responsibility of management and have been approved by the Board of Directors.
-They have been prepared by management in accordance with generally accepted accounting principles, consistently applied, which are based upon International Financial Reporting Standards as issued by the International Accounting Standards Board.
-Some amounts included in the financial statements correspond to management's best estimates and have been derived with careful judgment.
-Financial information in the Management's Discussion and Analysis for the year ended November 30, 2015 is consistent with these financial statements.
+The accompanying unaudited condensed interim consolidated financial statements of Pure Nickel Inc. and all the information contained in the financial statements are the responsibility of management and have been approved by the Board of Directors.
+They have been prepared by management in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+Some amounts included in the financial statements are based on management's best estimates and have been derived with careful judgment.

-Management has established a system of internal control that it believes provides reasonable assurance that, in all material respects, transactions are authorized, assets are safeguarded from loss or unauthorized use, and financial records are reliable for the purpose of preparing financial statements.
-The Board of Directors carries out its responsibilities for the financial statements through the Audit Committee which is composed of three independent directors.
+In fulfilling its responsibilities, management has developed and maintains a system of internal controls.
+These controls ensure that transactions are authorized, assets are safeguarded from loss or unauthorized use, and financial records are reliable for the purpose of preparing financial statements.
+The Board of Directors carries out its responsibilities for the financial statements through the Audit Committee.
 The Audit Committee periodically reviews and discusses financial reporting matters with the Company's auditors, Grant Thornton LLP, as well as with management.
+These financial statements have not been audited or reviewed by Pure Nickel Inc.'s auditors.